samgrewal/vagrant_eso/README.md

 This project has been validated on a Windows 10 Host with Vagrant 2.2.10 and Virtualbox 6.1.

-The following tutorials are excellent for configuring the Windows 10 host.
+The following tutorials are excellent for installing GitBash, Vagrant, and Varnish on Windows 10.
 See [1] [2]

 Of note, you will likely have to disable a number of BIOS features such as SecureBoot and Windows features that use VT-x to get Virtualbox 6.1 to work.
 Review these if you see a kernel panic on VM boot.
 See [4]